Online Dating Mistakes and 5 Steps to Avoid Them

-Are you a man messaging a lesbian?
+Are you a cis man messaging a lesbian?
 WHY DO YOU THINK THAT IS A GOOD IDEA?
 Do you just look at someone’s sex and profile picture and start messaging?
-My ex’s OKCupid and Fetlife profiles both said lesbian, and yet the messages from men kept flooding in.
+My ex’s OKCupid and Fetlife profiles both said lesbian, and yet the messages from horny cisHet men kept flooding in.

 Just don’t do it.
-Unless you’re on a dating website for people looking to cheat on their monogamous partners, don’t message monogamous coupled people.
-Thinking about messaging that lesbian to see if she wants to suck your dick?
-Take your head and slam it vigorously against a wall, then see if that still seems like a good idea.
+Unless you’re on a dating website for people looking to cheat on their monogamous partners, don’t message monogamous coupled people trying to fuck them.
+Thinking about messaging that lesbian to see if they wanna suck your dick?
+Take your head and slam it vigorously against a wall, then see if that still seems like a good idea. /s

 You send a one (or two, in some cases) line message… or you don’t send a message, and just send a picture instead.